arunkd13/directory-india-gov/content/_index.md

 +++
-title = "The Unofficial Indian Government Directory"
+title = "The Unofficial Directory — Government of India"
 +++

 This is an attempt at collating the contact information and power structure of